 Making the decision to enlist Hospice Care for a loved one can be very emotional and overwhelming.
 It signifies the end of treatment for a terminal condition and focuses on the quality of life for those with an advanced incurable disease.
 Some people think using hospice means that they are giving up, but Hospice simply focuses on comfort, compassion, and gaining control of physical pain during the last stage of life.

 Here are key points associated with Hospice Services:

-- Hospice can take place in a medicare approved hospice facility or in thee majority of cases, at home, assisted living or nursing facility.
+Hospice can take place in a Medicare approved hospice facility or in the majority of cases, at home, assisted living or nursing facility.
 If an in-facility care option is selected, the family should understand that charges for normal "room & board" will be the responsibility of the family.
 Investigate out of pocket costs before making selection between in-home vs. in-facility.

 Seeking hospice and palliative care isn't about giving up hope.
 It's really about finding the appropriate level of care in one's final weeks or months.
 For many, the comfort of home and spending time with loved ones is desired over the cold, sterile setting of a hospital room.
 If you have made the decision to transition to hospice care and need information regarding In-Home care services, please contact Easy Living Services at 770-442-8664.
 We are here to help!